vmandic/FCCBot/readme.md

-# FCCBot (a famous croatian person confession bot)
+# FCCBot (can tell you how you feel from your photo and say hi)

-This bot will help you confess your trubles and show your true feelings to a famous croatian person.
+This bot will help you confess your troubles and show your true feelings.
 So, you can have a nice chat with Mr. Zdravko (the bot's name).
-Zdravko can test your honesty and tell you how you feel by sending him a nice selfie of yourself.
+Zdravko can have a very basic chat with you and tell you how you feel by sending him a nice selfie of yourself.
 Good luck and chat fair! :)

 ---